isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2022-05-04-post-Exploring the Ethics of Precision Medicine Research.md

 of large numbers of people to deliver better care and diagnosis for patients.
-Consequently, understanding the ethical issues surrounding precision medicine research, especially as perceived by the public, can elevate research and participation in initiatives like Singapore’s&nbsp;<a href="/our-story/" rel="noopener noreferrer nofollow" target="_blank">National Precision Medicine Programme</a>.
+Consequently, understanding the ethical issues surrounding precision medicine research, especially as perceived by the public, can elevate research and participation in initiatives like Singapore’s National Precision Medicine Programme.
 Unveiling the ethics surrounding precision medicine is a key focus of work by Assistant Professor Tamra Lysaght, Director of Research and Phase Director of the Health Ethics, Law and Professionalism programme at the Centre for Biomedical